hebaek/tesc-art/README.md

 * In the tesc-art directory, run `sudo make install user=$(whoami) home=~`
 * Copy the example files and start scripting!

+* To run automatically at boot, do the following:
+- run `crontab -e`
+- add the line `@reboot /usr/bin/tesc-art start`

 ## The files you need to worry about